 Interest on tax (UOMI)

 Interest will not apply until the third provisional tax date, which of course is now early in the following year.
-Again plenty of rules to prevent us for ripping off IRD.
+Again plenty of rules to prevent us from ripping off IRD.
 The threshold of $50,000 has been increased to $60,000 - and no longer applies just to individuals.

 The following year will see the ability to manage shareholder provisional tax with the company's provisional tax.

 Schedular payments have been extended to cover more people - notably labour-hire firms.
-The good news is people can now elect their own tax rates (generally with a 10% minimum), and can alter it at will (although limited to twice a year without the payer's consent).
+The good news is people can now elect their own tax rates (generally with a 10% minimum) and can alter it at will (although limited to twice a year without the payer's consent).
 Again there are many other rules - check with us if you're affected.

 If you're still not caught by the rules, you can now opt-in to help with your tax obligations.

 The initial late payment penalties still apply, as does UOMI - but subsequent monthly 1% penalties will be dropped.

 The limit for these (tax, GST, FBT) is rising from $500 to $1,000.